jl924/OpenMedical/README.md

 ## Overview

 This app was created to simulate an EMR (Electronic Medical Record) system.
-I had two days to create any project I wanted, and I did my best to incorporate two important features of an EMR: appointment scheduling and doctor communication.
+I had three days to create any project I wanted, and I did my best to incorporate two important features of an EMR: appointment scheduling and doctor communication.
 Additionally, I wanted to create a third section and work with graphing libraries, so I decided to add a COVID-19 tracker feature to the app.

 ## Appointments

+To book an appointment with the doctor, simply click on your desired date and an available time slot.
+After that, write your name and reason for the visit.
+Once you have booked the appointment, that time slot will no longer be available, and the system will display your appointment date and time in your profile section.

+ <p align="right">(<a href="#top">back to top</a>)</p>

+## Talk to a Doctor

 The chat system is currently built and hooked up to ChatGPT.
 Users can input a question, and the chat will get back to you in a few seconds!

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Talk to a Doctor

-<p align="right">(<a href="#top">back to top</a>)</p>

 ## Covid19

+There are two sections for COVID-19 in this app.
+The first section displays yearly data for COVID-19 cases in the US.
+Users can select the year they want to see by using the drop-down selector.
+The second section displays overall data for COVID-19 cases by country.
+To view data for a specific country, simply type the country name in the input field and the graph will update accordingly.

 <p align="right">(<a href="#top">back to top</a>)</p>